igodhand/vorapol-tableau-share/readme.md

 ## Warranty

-As dictated by MIT License, this code repository comes without warranty, if you need consulting service, please contact author at vorapolst( at)gmail.com
+As dictated by MIT License, this code repository comes without warranty.